yahavx/ship-stowage-model/exercises/readme.md

 ### Simulator error handling
 The simulator generates an "errors" folder (under the output folder) that contains all the error files, and the error documentation is as follows:
-- One file named `GeneralErrors`, that contains (general) errors such as bad algorithmFactory loading, invalid paths, invalid travels (that cannot be run), etc.
+- One file named `GeneralErrors`, that contains (general) errors such as bad algorithmFactory loading, invalid paths, travel errors (ship/route problems), etc.
 - A file for each algorithmFactory-travel pair, named `algorithmName_travelName_errors` with errors that occurred during the run.

 Any error file is created only if at least one error was found.